J-Sanderson/100-days-of-code/log.md

 ### Day 106: September 26, 2017

 **Today's Progress:** Continuing the Net Ninja's React.js videos.
 Working on state and component nesting.
+Basic events working ok but passing events back amd forth is causing things to not render.
+Started backtracking to find out where the problem is.

 **Thoughts:** I'm starting to worry that I won't get enough understanding by the end of this playlist.
 But I think I can counter that by making more things.
 I guess JQuery was like this to begin with too, I just don't remember.